-Cash flow from investing activities totaled SEK 0 thousand (-0) in the third quarter and the corresponding figures for the period January to September 2023 are SEK 7 thousand (0).
+Cash flow from investing activities totaled SEK 0 thousand (7) during the first quarter.
 Historically, the company has mainly invested in laboratory equipment.
+The positive figure in 2023 relates to a repaid deposit.

-Cash flow from financing activities totaled SEK 0 thousand (0) for the third quarter of 2023.
-For the period January to September, cash flow from financing activities totaled SEK 459 thousand (44,145).
-Cash flow consists of a credited issue expense, attributable to the issuance in the fourth quarter of 2022 and a new incentive program aimed at the CEO.
+Cash flow from financing activities also totaled SEK 0 thousand (39) for the first quarter of 2024.
+Cash flow for 2023 consists of a credited issue expense, attributable to the issuance in the fourth quarter of 2022.